Face to Face (Cissy Houston album)

 Face To Face is the sixth studio album by American gospel/soul singer Cissy Houston, released in 1996 on the House of Blues Music distributed by BMG.
 The album features the spiritual anthems "Amazing Grace" and "Go Where I Send Thee", as well as gospel version of Holland-Dozier's "How Sweet It Is (To Be Loved by You)".
 Houston co-arranged and co-produced the album, as well as writing six of the album's tracks.
-Her son, singer Gary Houston contributed backing vocals on the song "God Don't Ever Change".
+Her son, singer Gary Houston, contributed backing vocals on the song "God Don't Ever Change".

-Houston received a Grammy Award in 1997 for Best Traditional Gospel Album of 1996.
+The album received a Grammy Award in 1997 for Best Traditional Gospel Album of 1996.